-Louis Delétraz and Pedro Piquet are racing a pair of identical FIA Formula 2 Championship cars in 2020.
+Enzo Fittipaldi and Cem Bölükbaşı are racing in a pair of identical FIA Formula 2 Championship cars in 2022.
 Designed and constructed by Dallara, today’s F2 cars are powered by a 3.4-litre, turbocharged Mecachrome engine.

 The current-generation FIA Formula 2 Championship car has been designed to give aspiring drivers the experience and skills they will need to support their graduation to Formula One.

 Our cars, which will boast new 18-inch wheels in 2022, share many of the features that are common to today’s F1 machinery: a turbocharged engine, the Drag Reduction System (DRS), up-to-date electronics and the Halo system that provides increased cockpit protection.

 The F2 car is bigger, heavier and creates more downforce than its GP2 predecessor.
 It is therefore a car that gives aspiring drivers a taste of how an F1 car handles and performs.

 The specification and characteristics of today’s F2 machines also encourage close racing, something that has become a hallmark of the F2 category in recent seasons.